dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    peace before last, it does not appear that England has derived or retains any portion of it.

-   M. Necker states the annual increase of gold and silver in France, that is, the proportion which France draws of the annual importation into Europe, to be upwards of one million sterling.
-But England, in the space of twenty years, does not appear to have increased in anything but paper currency.
+   M. Neckar states the annual increase of gold and silver in France, that is, the proportion which France draws of the annual importation in to Europe, to be upwards of one million sterling: But England, in the space of twenty years, does not appear to have encreased in anything but paper currency.

    Credulity is wealth while credulity lasts, and credit is, in a thousand